parafoxia/len8/README.md

 - An easy-to-use CLI (command-line interface)
 - Check a single file, directory, or multiple files and directories
-- Exclude files and directories from parsing
+- Exclude files and directories from being checked
 - Extend acceptable length to 99 chars situationally
 - No dependencies!